jupyter-book/mystmd/docs/background.md

 The initial use case driving the development and design of MyST Markdown has been [JupyterBook], which allows you to create educational online textbooks and tutorials with Jupyter Notebooks and narrative content written in MyST.
 The extensions and design of MyST is inspired by the [Sphinx] and [reStructuredText](https://docutils.sourceforge.io/rst.html) (RST) ecosystems.
 Jupyter Book is considered a [distribution of Sphinx](xref:jupyterbook#explain/sphinx), and builds on the Sphinx and [Docutils] Python packages.

 MyST Markdown enables rich content generation and is a powerful textual format for scientific and technical communication with potential for broad adoption in modern publishing workflows.
-In 2022, the Executable Books team started work to document the specification behind the markup language, called [myst-spec](https://github.com/executablebooks/myst-spec), this work has enabled other tools and implementations in the scientific ecosystem to build on MyST Markdown (e.g. [scientific authoring tools](https://curvenote.com/for/writing), and [documentation systems](https://blog.readthedocs.com/jupyter-book-read-the-docs/)).
+In 2022, the Executable Books team started work to document the specification behind the markup language, called [myst-spec](https://github.com/jupyter-book/myst-spec), this work has enabled other tools and implementations in the scientific ecosystem to build on MyST Markdown (e.g. [scientific authoring tools](https://curvenote.com/for/writing), and [documentation systems](https://blog.readthedocs.com/jupyter-book-read-the-docs/)).

 The `mystmd`[^naming] command line tools were developed as a collaboration between [Curvenote], [2i2c] and the [ExecutableBooks] team.
 The initial version was release by [Curvenote] as the [Curvenote CLI](https://curvenote.com/docs/cli) under the MIT license, and later transferred to the [ExecutableBooks] team.
 The goal of the project is to enable the same rich content and authoring experiences that Sphinx allows for software documentation, with a focus on web-first technologies (Javascript), interactivity, accessibility, scientific references (e.g. DOIs and other PIDs), and professional PDF outputs.

+In June, 2024 the `mystmd` project became an official Jupyter project [See #123](https://github.com/jupyter/enhancement-proposals/pull/123).

 [^naming]: Originally `mystmd` was called `mystjs`, but was changed as we matured the command-line interfaces.